The Tramplers Review

 From The Spaghetti Western Database

 In a post-war Texas, our patriarch is still fighting his private war, taking the law into his own hands, hanging everybody who infringes upon his authority: thieves, robbers, carpetbaggers, slaves ... (he has no shortage of rope, as we are told by one of the characters).
 In the opening scene, we see him hanging a newspaper man who has told the black people on his ranch that they’re no longer slaves.
 The scene is witnessed by the hanged man’s daughter (who wants to put the patriarch on trial) and the patriarch’s oldest son Lon, who comes back from the war and is appalled by the hanging (and attracted to the hanged man’s daughter).
-Lon tries to talk some reason into his father and his brothers first, but things go from bad to worse when one of the younger brothers, who’s had enough of the killings, turns against the rest of his family and the youngest daughter decides to follow her heart against her father’s wishes.
+Lon tries to talk some reason into his father and his brothers first, but things go from bad to worse when one of the younger brothers and the youngest daughter turn against the rest of the family.
 The end of the movie is particularly tragic, showing Cotten as a man who has lost all sense of reality after he has witnessed how his world fell apart.

 With story elements like the adamant patriarch and the prodigal son causing discord in the domestic circle, Band/Antonini tries to create a Biblical atmosphere of fatality and doom.
-Some have also noticed similarities to Spanish so-called ‘Saturn tragedies’ about fathers who’d rather kill their own children than accept the disintegration of the family (3).
 Of the two movies based on Will Cook’s novel, this one has the better script, but the other one, The Hellbenders, most certainly had the better director.
-Thanks to a decent storyline, The Tramplers is watchable, but that’s about it: it’s watchable and has some historic relevance as an early spaghetti western outing, but it’s mediocre in nearly all departments.
-Although the Cordeens are ranchers, it’s also a rather town-bound western.
+Thanks to a decent storyline, The Tramplers is watchable, and it also has some historic relevance as an early spaghetti western outing, but it’s mediocre in nearly all departments.
+Although the Cordeens are ranchers, it’s a rather town-bound western.
 The entire movie feels like a protracted episode of Bonanza (with some Rawhide effect).
 There’s still some confusion as to where the outdoor scenes of a cattle drive (that's the Rawhide effect) were shot.
 Some think Argentina, but according to Christopher Frayling, Antonini had acquired some footage of gauchos driving a huge herd of cattle through the Argentine pampas and integrated the material into his film (4).
 For this reason the cast members never appear in the same scenes as the Argentine cattle.

 Cast: Gordon Scott, Joseph Cotten, James Mitchum, Ilaria Occhini, Franco Nero, Muriel Franklin, Claudio Gora, Dario Michaelis, Romano Puppo, Giovanni Ivan Scratuglia, Franco Balducci, Director: Albert Band (Alfredo Antonini), Mario Sequi (?)

-- According to Marco Giusti Band was an Italian ex-patriate, and I copied this info first, but then William Connolly let me know on Facebook that Albert Band was not born as Alfredo Antonini, and that the name Band is on his birth certificate.
+- According to Marco Giusti Band was an Italian ex-patriate, but William Connolly sustained that Albert Band was not born as Alfredo Antonini, and that the name Band is on his birth certificate.
 There's still doubt about his origins, see: Who was Albert band? - Scherpschutter

 - (1) Marco Giusti, Dizionario del Western all’italiano